Buying guide: Which Noctua fan should I buy?

 - redux: Speeds are designated in the product name numerically, e.g. NF-S12B redux-700 is 700rpm, NF-S12B redux-1200 is 1200rpm.

 - chromax: There is only one speed per fan version in the chromax line.

 - industrialPPC: Speeds are designated in the product name numerically, e.g. NF-F12 industrialPPC-2000 is 2000rpm, NF-F12 industrialPPC-3000 is 3000rpm.

-- Performance and application-type considerations for 120mm fans (airflow vs static pressure): In the 120mm range, Noctua offers models such as the NF-F12 and NF-S12A or NF-P12 redux and NF-S12B redux that are focused solutions for either airflow or pressure-demanding applications.
+- Performance and application-type considerations for 120mm fans (airflow vs static pressure): In the 120mm range, Noctua offers the NF-A12x25 that provides superior performance in all applications and models such as the NF-F12 and NF-S12A or NF-P12 redux and NF-S12B redux that are focused solutions for either airflow or pressure-demanding applications.
 See this guide for further explanations.
 Note that there is no distinction between airflow and pressure-focused models in all other sizes.
 Except for the NF-F12, NF-P12 and NF-S12 lines, all other Noctua fans are designed to provide optimal results in both types of applications.
 In particular, Noctua’s A-series models are universal solutions that are excellent both as case fans and on coolers and radiators.

 - Popular choices and recommendations: Still undecided?
 Here’s a list of our most popular models of each size that have proven to work extremely well for the vast majority of users: